eyolfson/aur/README.md

 A personal Arch Linux User Repository

+## Description

+Most packages match up with the ones in the offical AUR.

 ## Usage

 If you would like to use this repository, add the following to `/etc/pacman.conf`: